 Why?
 Well, you can reposition them easily if you need to.
 With ring stitch markers, you have to work to that place in your knitting to move them.

 Another reason why I love them is, they won't fall off of your knitting.
 With round markers, if I stop at the beginning of a round, it may drop off when I set my work down.
-And I may not notice until much later, which means tinking and frustration.
+I may not notice until much later, which means tinking back and endless frustration.

 This is why, especially when I'm knitting in the round, I like to lock on a stitch marker.
 The image below shows how I mark the beginning of a round.
 This is just one way to use stitch markers.
 Let's talk about some others.